Walbro & Tillotson carburetor info and others

 by Had Robinson & others

-The WG and the Husqvarna #503282001 are identical except that the latter has the main jet pressed in.
+The WG8 and the Husqvarna #503282001 (WG10) are identical except that the latter has the main jet pressed in.
 This does not make it easy to change.
-The main jet would have to be pulled out via drilling and tapping (M3 x 0.7 mm tap) the existing jet, inserting a 3.0 mm screw, and pulling the jet out.
-The 3.50 mm main jet hole in the carburetor body would have to be threaded with an M4 x 0.50 mm tap.
+The main jet is pressed into a 5.5mm hole in the carburetor body.
+It would have to be pulled out via drilling and tapping (M3 x 0.7 mm) the existing jet, inserting a 3.0 mm screw, and pulling the jet out.
+The 5.50 mm main jet hole in the carburetor body would have a brass insert pressed in that is drilled and tapped with a M4 x 0.50 mm hole to accomodate any sized Walbro jet.
+The insert could be lightly peened in so that it would not fall out.
+Christian Barman has been helping us with this project.
+We will keep everyone informed of the progress.

 The WB37 and the MPE090 are tuned identically and have the same parts.
 The former has an external pulse port and the latter, an internal port.
 There are two variants of the WB: the 32 and the 37.
 The 32 has a smaller venturi.
 I have never seen the 32 on any paramotor in the U.S. The metering lever springs and the throttle plates are different but the repair kits are identical.